markschaver/State-Department-PR/README.md

-# State Department Press Releases Archive
+# State Department Press Release Archive

 Archive of press releases published by the
 [U.S. Department of State](https://www.state.gov/press-releases/).
-Each press release is archived as a JSON file by month and year.
+Each press release is archived as a JSON file by year and month.

 ## Files